A strong counterexample to the log canonical Beauville--Bogomolov decomposition: Abstract

 \section{Abstract}

 For every $d \geq 4$, we construct a $d$-dimensional, log canonical, $K$-trivial variety with the property that two general fibers of its Albanese morphism are not birational.
-This provides a strong counterexample to the Beauville--Bogomolov decomposition in the log canonical setting.
-This construction can also be adapted to construct a smooth quasi-projective variety of logarithmic Kodaira dimension 0 whose quasi-Albanese morphism has maximal variation.
+We also show that this provides a strong counterexample to the Beauville--Bogomolov decomposition in the log canonical setting.
+The construction can be adapted to construct a smooth quasi-projective variety of logarithmic Kodaira dimension 0 whose quasi-Albanese morphism has maximal variation.
 On the positive side, we show that the Albanese morphism for log canonical pairs with nef anti-canonical class is a locally stable family of pairs.